iyazerski/pit8c/README.md

 ```

 - **broker**: the broker’s name (lowercase).
-- **reports_path**: path to a single XLSX report or a directory with multiple reports.
+- **reports-path**: path to a single XLSX report or a directory with multiple reports.
-- **tax_year**: the year for which PIT-8C should be calculated (only positions with sell date in that year are included).
+- **year**: the year for which PIT-8C should be calculated (only positions with sell date in that year are included).

 The tool will: